Byte-Sized-Games/logJam/readme.md

 ### 🦾 Code

 - c++ 23 with descriptive variable names and comments if you feel like it 🤓
-- [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) style commits to describe changes in git
+- [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to describe changes in git

 ### ⚙️ Technologies